-Money Laundering Red Flags to Watch Out for in Your Business
+Money Laundering Red Flags to Watch Out for in Business

-People can sometimes be misled into thinking that money laundering is a victimless crime.
+People often think that money laundering is a victimless crime.
 Indeed, some believe it only affects financial institutions and has no real impact on the daily lives of ordinary people.

-This is a dangerous misconception, though, as money laundering and other financial crimes do take a very real toll on society.
-Through them, criminals such as arms traffickers, drug traffickers, organized criminals, sex traffickers, and even terrorists can ensure that their illegal activities can continue, and that they’ll be able to keep on benefiting from them.
+However, this is a dangerous misconception as money laundering (and other financial crimes) do take a heavy toll on society.
+Through money laundering criminals such as arms traffickers, drug traffickers, organized criminals, sex traffickers, and terrorists can ensure their illegal activities are well funded, continue to operate, and they keep benefiting from it.

-Getting smarter about anti-money laundering is crucial to ensuring that your financial institution or business can effectively ward off criminals who are only getting smarter by the day.
+Getting smarter about anti-money laundering measures is, thus, crucial to ensuring financial institutions and businesses can effectively ward off criminals who are getting smarter by the day.

 Red Flag #1: Highly Secretive Customers